mjbuchman/typing-speed-test/README.md

 Clone the [repository](https://github.com/mjbuchman/typing-speed-test) and run the index.html file.

 ## Features
--Once the user begins typing the game/timer starts -Running 6 digit timer
+- Once the user begins typing the game/timer starts
+- Running 6 digit timer
--Text box changes color to red to indicate errors as script actively compares the texts -Text box changes color to green to indicate completion -Reset button to restart at any time
+- Text box changes color to red to indicate errors as script actively compares the texts
+- Text box changes color to green to indicate completion
+- Reset button to restart at any time
--Night Mode button to toggle between css themes
+- Night Mode button to toggle between css themes

 ## Resources Used
 ### Font: